Kernel-based Joint Multiple Graph Learning and Clustering of Graph Signals: Experiments

 is varied uniformly.

 Models are evaluated based on their clustering performance and the quality of learned graphs.
-The former is measured via clustering accuracy ratio (CAR), which finds the best map between the cluster indices of samples and the partitions, then measures the number of correctly clustered signals to their total number \cite{araghi2019k}.
-The latter is evaluated by average precision score (APS), where the ability of the model to detect the presence of edges is considered.
-APS automatically varies the threshold that weights are declared present and then compares them with the ground truth. \cite{pu2021kernel}
+The former is measured via Clustering Accuracy Ratio (CAR), which finds the best map between the cluster indices of samples and the partitions, then measures the number of correctly clustered signals to their total number \cite{araghi2019k}.
+The quality of learned graphs is evaluated by Average Precision Score (APS), where the ability of the model to detect the presence of edges is considered \cite{pu2021kernel}.

-The datasets have $m=500$ signals, sampled equally from $K\in\{2:5\}$ different graphs with $n=20$ nodes.
+The datasets have $m=500$ graph signals, sampled equally from $K\in\{2,3,4,5\}$ different graphs with $n=20$ nodes.
 We perform preliminary tests for each model to tune the hyperparameters and then keep them intact through the experiments.
-Furthermore, we restrict our model so that $\alpha = \beta$ equally prioritizes smoothness and side information.
-In the subsequent figures, each data point consists of 50 independent realizations.
+Furthermore, we restrict our model so that $\alpha = \beta = 10^{-2}$ equally prioritizes smoothness and side information.
+In the results, each data point consists of $50$ independent realizations.
 The compared models are applied $10$ times for each realization and are evaluated on their best try, determined via their objective function, while the proposed algorithm is applied only once.

 Fig. \ref{fig:car} displays the effective clustering performance of the KMGL algorithm.
-Part (a) shows that the number of clusters less affects the proposed algorithm, and (b) shows its robustness against noise compared to the state-of-the-art.
-Fig. \ref{fig:snr} shows the ability of models to recover and learn the graphs.
-Similar to Fig. \ref{fig:car}, KMGL outperforms the compared models both in part (a) when the number of clusters is increased and (b) when the noise-rejection behavior is studied.
-It is worth mentioning that the ability of the model to recover the graphs even in high noise levels was also seen in \cite{pu2021kernel} and further shows the benefits of incorporating side information.
-As shown in the figures, K-graphs perform more robustly than the GLMM, probably due to utilizing graph signal smoothness.
-The k-means algorithm is also added as a baseline to represent a model without knowledge of the underlying graphs.
+Fig. \ref{fig:car}(a) shows that KMGL is more robust to a high number of clusters, and Fig. \ref{fig:car}(b) shows KMGL's robustness against noise compared to the previous methods.
+Fig. \ref{fig:snr} shows the ability of the compared models to recover and learn the graphs, even in a high number of clusters in Fig. \ref{fig:snr}(a) and a high amount of noise in Fig. \ref{fig:snr}(b).
+Similar to Fig. \ref{fig:car}, KMGL outperforms the compared models both in Fig. \ref{fig:snr}(a) when the number of clusters is increased and Fig. \ref{fig:snr}(b) when the noise-rejection behavior is studied.
+It is worth mentioning that the ability of the model to recover the graphs even in high noise levels is an effective advantage of exploiting kernel metrics that was also seen in \cite{pu2021kernel}.
+This further shows the benefits of incorporating side information.